JureCerar/keyword-bingo/README.md

 # Keyword Bingo

-Generate a keyword bingo card to play with your friends.
+Tired of the same buzzwords and jargon?
+Turn those dull meetings into a game with Keyword Bingo!

 Bingo card is generated from provided input file with keywords (one per line) and is randomized on each generation.
+Play solo or compete with coworkers.
+It's way more fun than pretending to take notes.

 <img src="docs/image.png" alt="bingo" width="400"/>

+## How to play?

+Mark off keywords on your bingo card as you hear them mentioned.
+The first person to complete a row (horizontal, vertical, or diagonal) shouts __"Bingo!"__ and wins.

+The center space (star) is a _free space_ and counts towards a bingo.

 ## Installation